Search

 Driving Tour: Travel Beyond with Madison’s Scenic Routes

 When travelers think of Madison, Georgia, the town’s historic homes and quaint downtown are often top of mind.
-However, taking a driving tour to explore the rural roads and many smaller communities just minutes outside the Madison’s city limits is an adventure all its own.
+However, taking a driving tour to explore the rural roads and many smaller communities just minutes outside Madison’s city limits is an adventure all its own.
 While some of the communities are a mere memory, others, such as Rutledge and Bostwick, continue to thrive.

 In celebration of the city’s 200th birthday in 2009, the Madison Bicentennial Committee erected a series of markers highlighting local heritage sites and sharing local history.
 Broken down into a series of driving tours that help visitors discover historic gems throughout the county, let’s take a look at the Northeast quadrant of Morgan County starting from our very own Welcome Center.

-Here you can pick up a free printed map of the driving tour or just click on the individual locations below to navigate directly from Google Maps!
+Here you can pick up a free printed map of the driving tour or just click on the individual locations below to navigate directly from Google Maps.

 Northeast Morgan County Driving Tour